oracle-livelabs/oci-migration/ebs-move-improve/clone/clone.md

 [](youtube:Rxm2_5uL0Lg)

 ### **Objectives**
-* Cloning your EBS environment
+* Clone your EBS environment.
-* Configure Local Host Files for the Cloned Environment and Log in to Cloned Oracle E-Business Suite
+* Configure local host files for the cloned environment and log in to the cloned EBS environment.

 ### **Prerequisites**
 * Tenancy Admin User